Skip to main content

 HTML

 The main disadvantage of the Array of Objects approach is the specific nature of the columns.
 For more general use, passing around an Array of Arrays works.
-However, this does not handle merge cells well!
+However, this does not handle merge cells1 well!

 The sheet_to_html function generates HTML that is aware of merges and other worksheet features.
 Svelte @html tag allows raw HTML strings: